-826.3 Inspection and Tests for Quality Control of Welds on Piping Systems Intended to Operate at Hoop Stress Levels of 20% or More of the Specified Minimum Yield Strength
+826.3 Examination for Quality Control of Welds on Piping Systems Intended to Operate at Hoop Stress Levels of 20% or More of the Specified Minimum Yield Strength prohibited.

-- (a) The quality of each weld shall be examined by visual inspection. - (b) In addition, a certain percentage of the welds shall be examined through radiographic examination, ultrasonic testing, magnetic particle testing, or other comparable and acceptable methods of nondestructive testing.
-The trepanning method of nondestructive testing is prohibited.
+- (a) Each weld shall be visually examined. - (b) In addition, a certain percentage of the welds shall be examined through radiographic, ultrasonic, magnetic-particle, or other comparable and acceptable methods of nondestructive examination.
+The trepanning method is prohibited.